 As expressed in consent 7746-1, special condition 18, the Company must monitor and log all monthly flaring totals.
 The Company recorded this data and provided the Council with monthly updates pertaining to flaring.
-In the 2018-2019 monitoring period the estimated total annual gas flared was 51,084 Sm3.
-Figure 1 below details the monthly flaring totals for this monitoring period (1st July 2018-30th June 2019).
-The largest period of flaring occurred in March 2019, when the monthly total was 11,742 Sm3.
-This additional flaring was explained to the Council as the result of a shutdown of the site, which allowed for expansion project phase 3 tie-ins.
+In the 2019-2020 monitoring period the estimated total annual gas flared was 96,518 Sm.
+This is an increase of 45,434 Sm when compared to the 2018-2019 monitoring period (Figure 4).

+Figure 1 details the monthly flaring totals for this monitoring period (July 2019-June 2020).
+The largest period of flaring occurred in June 2020, when the monthly total was 18,006 Sm.
+Overall the annual flare data for this period was marginally higher than previous years due to several outages requiring plant depressurisation.
+This activity is due to the expansion project which is currently underway at the site.

-Figure 1 Ahuroa-B Gas storage facility flaring volumes by month (Sm3) Jul 2018-Jun 2019
+Figure 1 Ahuroa-B Gas storage facility flaring volumes by month (Sm3) Jul 2019-Jun 2020